songlinxu/Tips/bcc_email_auto.md

 set emailBody to "Your email body here."

 -- Read the CSV file
-set fileRef to open for access file filePath set fileContent to read fileRef close access fileRef
+set fileRef to open for access file filePath with permission "r" set fileContent to read fileRef close access fileRef